 Remember March 2020 when everything got surreal and you realized that your preppers list of supplies had been ignored?
 There were many who weren’t prepared at all and got caught off guard.
 Make sure this doesn’t happen to you next time.
 We have compiled the best preppers list of supplies for you.

 There are people who come to the Prepper Journal after they read something on another prepping blog or they may have been visiting our site for a year.
 The newer visitors are usually just getting starting in this crazy world of Prepping and if they are anything like I was at the beginning, knowing where to start can be pretty daunting.
-Prepping isn’t the same for everyone but most people eventually look for a simple guideline to follow so I have pulled together this preppers list of supplies.
+But, prepping isn’t the same for everyone.
+Most people eventually look for a simple guideline to follow so I have pulled together this preppers list of supplies.